Garden-AI/garden/docs/user_guide/modal-publishing.md

 It may take a few minutes for the deployment process to finish.

-Check the 'My Gardens' tab on your [Profile](https://thegardens.ai/#/user) page for the new Garden and note the DOI for the next step.
+Check the 'My Gardens' tab on your [Profile](https://thegardens.ai/#/user) page for the new Garden.
+Note the DOI for the next step.

 ## 4. Run your functions using Garden